imSaiPavan27/hospitality-analysis/README.md

 ## Learnt things from this Project
-- Learnt to build a new visual (Calendar visual) using matrix table, which can be utilized for different purpose of analyze.
+- We acquired the skill to create a new visual, such as a calendar visual, using a matrix table for diverse analytical purposes.
-- By referring different cancellation polices followed by different hotels, understood that most of the hotels charge zero fee, only if the booking is cancelled before three months of booking date.
+- By examining different cancellation policies employed by various hotels, we learned that most hotels charge zero fees for cancellations made three months before the booking date.
-- If the booking is cancelled after that, the charge range from 60 to 90% of the booking cost.
+- For cancellations after this period, charges typically range from 60% to 90% of the booking cost.

 ## Some Important insights from the Dashboard
-- Mumbai generates the highest revenue (669 M) followed by Bangalore, Hyderabad, and Delhi.
+- Mumbai stands out as the top revenue generator at 669 million, followed by Bangalore, Hyderabad, and Delhi.
-- AtliQ Bay has the highest occupancy of 66%
+- AtliQ Bay boasts the highest occupancy rate at 66%.
-- Week 24 recorded the highest revenue among all, which is 139.6 Million
+- Week 24 recorded the highest revenue of 139.6 million.
-- AtliQ lost around 298 Million in cancellation
+- AtliQ experienced a loss of approximately 298 million due to cancellations.
-- Elite type rooms has the most booking and as well higher cancellation rate
+- Elite-type rooms show the highest number of bookings, but also a relatively higher cancellation rate.